prophetr/poutine_sandbox/models/marts/core/_core_docs.md

 Total amount spent by the customer.
 {% enddocs %}

+{% docs core_customers__is_true_canadian %}
+A flag for indicating if a customer has achieved True Canadian status by ordering enough items or by spending enough revenue.
+The thresholds for these two conditions are managed as variables in the dbt_project.yml file.
+{% enddocs %}

 # dim_dates Descriptions

 TODO

 # dim_products Descriptions

+{% docs core_products__price_multiplier %}
+The multiplier used to determine what the retail price of a product will be (e.g. 1.35x the cost of the product).
+{% enddocs %}

 {% docs core_products__total_unique_buyers %}
 The number of unique customers who bought this product.